Melania And Barron Trump Move Update: When Will They Be In The White House?

 A senior at the school who asked not to be identified said lockdown drills at the school have been practiced before, but there was usually a warning by school officials about when it would occur.
 The suspicious package incident on Monday was a real lockdown, which made some of the students nervous.
 The student shared that in a lockdown drill, lights are turned off and students are instructed to dive under desks or huddle in corners and stay silent.

-News of Melania and Barron moving to Washington, D.C., is bound to be a relief to New York City residents, who have grievances over the cost to taxpayers for their protection.
+News of Melania and Barron moving to Washington, D.C. is bound to be a relief to New York City residents, who have grievances over the cost to taxpayers for their protection.
 It’s estimated to be between $127,000 and $146,000 per day for their security.

 The move for Melania and Barron will be a significant change after living at Trump Tower.
 It was reported immediately following the 2016 election that the first lady and Barron wouldn’t leave New York until at least the summer of 2017.
-The decision was to make everything easier on Barron because the presidential campaign was difficult for him, and his parents didn’t want to disrupt his life needlessly.
+The decision was to make everything easier on Barron because the presidential campaign was “difficult” for him and his parents didn’t want to disrupt his life needlessly.

 When Melania and Barron Trump begin living in the White House, will the public see more of them as a family?